Reef-Catchments-Science-Partnership/2024-Attagad_IndividualPAF/README.md

 **msPAF22**
 - Output from `3.
 Core PRM code IA.R` and also used as input for `4.
 Boxplot and xy of PRM_HK (additional).R`.
 The data here, particularly total pesticides, are further adjusted to work with CPA.
-- Note: The headings of every CSV file contain station, site name, sampling year, DATE, Daily.Ave.PAF.
-In this context, Daily.Ave.PAF refers to time-series PAF of each type of pesticide mixtures.
+- Note: Daily.Ave.PAF refers to time-series PAF of each type of pesticide mixtures.

 - `msPAF22_Insecticides_Barratta.csv` -> `msPAF22_Insecticides_Tully.csv`